MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

 don't get everything the first time.
 You will find additional resources to continue your exploration at the end of this article.

-Now, let's put in practice the theory ...
+Now, let's put into practice the theory ...

 Substance Setup & Workflow